Constant mean curvature, flux conservation, and symmetry: Introduction

 \section{Introduction}

-Constant mean curvature (``\cmc'') imposes a homological flux conservation law on hypersurfaces of ambient spaces with non-trivial Killing fields.
-This was first observed and exploited by Korevaar, Kusner, \& Solomon in their 1989 paper on the structure of embedded \cmc\ surfaces in $\,\R^{3}\,$ \cite{kks}.
+Constant mean curvature (``\cmc'') imposes a homological flux conservation law on hypersurfaces in ambient spaces with non-trivial Killing fields.
+This was first observed and exploited by Korevaar, Kusner, \& Solomon in their 1989 paper on the structure of embedded \cmc\ surfaces in $\,\R^{3}\,$ \cite{kks} (see \cite{k} for an alternative exposition).
 In Theorem \ref{thm:law} here, we generalize that law by relaxing the topological restrictions assumed by \cite{kks}, and by allowing a weighted version of the mean curvature functional.
-We further extend the theory in Theorem \ref{thm:converse}, which gives a partial converse to our conservation law.
-Roughly, it states that when the appropriate flux is conserved along enough Killing fields, the hypersurface splits into two regions (though either may be empty): a region with constant (weighted) mean curvature, and a region fixed by the given Killing fields.
+We further extend the theory via Theorem \ref{thm:converse}, which gives a partial converse to the conservation law.
+Roughly, it states that when the appropriate flux is conserved along enough Killing fields, the hypersurface splits into two regions (though either may be empty): a region with constant (weighted) mean curvature, and a region preserved by the Killing fields.